Battle of Bouvines: Aftermath

-French knightly casualties are not recorded; the French infantry suffered heavily.
+The French cavalry had a number of knights killed; the French infantry casualties are not recorded.
 The Allies had 169 knights killed and "heavy" but unquantified losses among the infantry; including between 400 and 700 Brabant infantry killed.
 As well as Reginald of Boulogne two other counts were captured by the French, Hainaut Ferrand and William Longespée, as well as twenty-five barons and over a hundred knights.

 The battle ended the threat from both Otto and John.
 According to Jean Favier, Bouvines is "one of the most decisive and symbolic battles in the history of France".
 For Philippe Contamine "the Battle of Bouvines had both important consequences and a great impact".
 Ferdinand Lot called it a "medieval Austerlitz".

 Philip returned to Paris triumphant, marching his captive prisoners behind him in a long procession, as his subjects lined the streets to greet the victorious king.
 In the aftermath of the battle, Otto retreated to his castle of Harzburg and was soon overthrown as Holy Roman Emperor by Frederick II, who had already been recognised as emperor in the south a year and a half earlier.
 Count Ferdinand remained imprisoned following his defeat, while King John obtained a five-year truce, on very lenient terms given the circumstances.
+Longespée was eventually exchanged for a high-ranking French captive, but the Count of Boulogne was imprisoned in a small cell, chained to a log and with little room for movement.
+He eventually committed suicide in 1227.

 Philip's decisive victory was crucial to the political situation in England.
 The battle ended all hope of a restoration of the Angevin Empire.
-So weakened was the defeated King John that he soon needed to submit to his barons' demands and agree to the Magna Carta in 1215, limiting the power of the crown and establishing the basis for common law.
+So weakened was the defeated King John that he soon needed to submit to his barons' demands and agree to Magna Carta in 1215, limiting the power of the crown and establishing the basis for common law.